barsoom/bankid-doc-scraper/README.md

 - **JavaScript-only content:** Requires full browser rendering (slower than simple HTTP requests)
 - **Dynamic content:** Some interactive elements may not render perfectly in Markdown
-- **Images:** Image paths are preserved but images themselves are not downloaded
 - **Rate limiting:** 2-5s delays mean full scrape takes ~5 minutes for 69 pages
 - **BankID-specific:** Selectors are tuned for developers.bankid.com structure